It can be quite daunting to start a new exercise program, especially if you’re taking up a sport or activity you’ve never done before.

 A beginner’s running plan will lay out exactly how far or how long you should run every day, how often you should run versus taking a rest day, etc.

-Unless you’ve been doing a lot of exercise up until this point, a walk/run plan for beginners is advisable.
+Unless you’ve been doing a lot of exercise until now, a walk/run plan for beginners is advisable.
+Check out this plan for beginners as a good place to start.

 #5: Get the Right Gear